 - We may disclose information to CQC or a local authority where we think it is necessary to do so in order to protect a vulnerable person from abuse or harm.
 Such a disclosure will be made in accordance with the requirements of GDPR and safeguarding.

 We always ensure that any information that we share or disclose, for example to commissioners or service providers is anonymised so that you cannot be identified from it.

 We occasionally use other organisations to process personal data on our behalf, such as MailChimp.
 Where we do this, those companies are required to follow the same rules and information security requirements as us.
-We will seek assurances from such organisations that they are compliant with the GDPR and this will be outlined in a Data Processing Contract.
+We seek assurances from such organisations that they are compliant with the GDPR and this will be outlined in a Data Processing Contract.
 They are not permitted to use reuse the data for other purposes.

 3. Withdrawing your consent to SUF

 You can withdraw all, or any part of the consent you have given us in SUF at any time by calling us on: